 "Plot" Summary : In this award-winning video that inspired an entire episode of Miami Vice in which Glenn starred, Glenn plays a smuggler (his then-wife Janie plays the smuggler's female accomplice).
 The video is like a short movie, fitting the lyrics exactly and doing an amazing job of packing danger, suspense, and intrigue into a small segment of time.
 It's one of the most cinematic videos I've ever seen.

 It opens with Glenn in a car with his friend and male accomplice, counting money.
 A drug deal is about to go down.
 Glenn is nervous, but his friend laughs off his concerns.
 As he goes in the building to complete the deal, Glenn stays in the car.
-Suddenly, he hears a gunshot.
+For a split-second, he remembers when he and his friend were just kids on the street, before all this mess.
+Then he hears a gunshot.
 His friend comes running out, shouting that they have to get out of there right away.
 Something has gone wrong.
 As Glenn peels out, two men chase them, shooting.
 They hit and kill Glenn's friend.
 Glenn sees that his friend is dead and barely has time to react before he has to figure out a way to escape from the two guys who are now chasing him down in a car.

 He knows he has to lose them somehow.
 When he's far enough ahead so that he's out of sight, he pulls the car over, grabs the suitcase full of money, then makes a run for it.
 He escapes by going to the roof as the guys run around looking for him on the ground.
 He makes it safely back to his hotel, but there's not much time before the two guys catch up.
 Sure enough, as he's talking to his female accomplice in his hotel room, one of the guys shows up in the lobby.
 Oblivious, Glenn is giving out instructions - "Here's a little money now, do it just the way we planned..."
 After she leaves, he takes a moment to grieve - "I'm sorry it went down like this, but someone had to lose" - before getting ready to go himself.